fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 - Kinesis Analytics
   - Real-time analytics using SQL
 - Kinesis Firehose
-  - Load streams into S3, Readshift, ElasticSearch
+  - Load streams into S3, Readshift, ElasticSearch, Splunk
   - Near real-time (60ms)
   - Pay for the conversion and amount of data
   - Can invoke lambda to transform info before storing